Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Summary

-    *Flavor prefix: "Spry"*
+    *Prefix: "Spry"*

     A Cavalier's main strength is their speed.
-They seek to outpace opponents with dodges, waiting until the time is right to strike back in force.
+They seek to outmaneuver their opponents, waiting until the time is right to strike back in force, taking full advantage of the momentum they've gathered.

   .. tab-item:: Rank 1